wyrmworkspublishing/free5e/en-US/Characters_Codex/04_Adventuring/Combat_Making_an_Attack.md

 Use your reaction to make a melee attack against it before it leaves your reach.

 To avoid opportunity attacks, take the [Disengage action](#Combat_Actions_disengage), teleport, or let someone or something move you without using your movement, action, or reaction.
-For example, an explosion hurling you out of a foe’s reach or gravity causing you to fall past an enemy don’t provoke an opportunity attack.
+For example, an explosion hurling you out of a foe’s reach or gravity causing you to fall past an enemy doesn’t provoke an opportunity attack.

 ##### Two-Weapon Fighting